Biden’s dog Commander has bitten Secret Service officers 10 times in four months, records show

 The Secret Service provides security protection for the president and his family, and scores of its officers are posted around the executive mansion and its sprawling grounds.

 Biden received Commander in December 2021 as a gift from his brother James.
+The records released cover a fraction of his year and a half as a presidential pet.
 The family also has a cat, Willow.

 On Nov.
 3, 2022, a Secret Service official emailed colleagues that Commander had bitten a uniformed officer twice — on the upper right arm and thigh.
 Staff from the White House medical unit treated the officer and decided to have the individual taken to a hospital.